Marketing mix: Modified and expanded marketing mix: "Seven P's"

-Table 2: Outline of the Modified and Expanded Marketing Mix

 People are essential in the marketing of any product or service.
 Personnel stand for the service.
 In the professional, financial, or hospitality service industry, people are not producers, but rather the products themselves.
 When people are the product, they impact public perception of an organization as much as any tangible consumer goods.
 From a marketing management perspective, it is important to ensure that employees represent the company in alignment with broader messaging strategies.
 This is easier to ensure when people feel as though they have been treated fairly and earn wages sufficient to support their daily lives.

 Process refers to a "set of activities that results in delivery of the product benefits".
 A process could be a sequential order of tasks that an employee undertakes as a part of their job.
 It can represent sequential steps taken by a number of various employees while attempting to complete a task.
 Some people are responsible for managing multiple processes at once.
 For example, a restaurant manager should monitor the performance of employees, ensuring that processes are followed.
 They are also expected to supervise while customers are promptly greeted, seated, fed, and led out so that the next customer can begin this process.

 Physical evidence refers to the non-human elements of the service encounter, including equipment, furniture and facilities.
 It may also refer to the more abstract components of the environment in which the service encounter occurs including interior design, colour schemes and layout.
 Some aspects of physical evidence provide lasting proof that the service has occurred, such as souvenirs, mementos, invoices and other livery of artifacts.
 According to Booms and Bitner's framework, the physical evidence is "the service delivered and any tangible goods that facilitate the performance and communication of the service".
 Physical evidence is important to customers because the tangible goods are evidence that the seller has (or has not) provided what the customer was expecting.